baselsaad/SeamCarving/README.md

  Seam Carving Algorithm in C++ (win64)

 # Building and running
-Dependencies are in the porject file included, all you need:
+Dependencies are included in the project, all you need:

 1- Download OpenCV – 4.5.5 for windows from: https://opencv.org/releases/